Open-Finance-Lab/RL4Ising/README.md

 # RL4Ising: Reinforcement Learning for Ising Models.
 Datasets and Benchmarks

 ## Motivation
-Searching for the ground state of Ising models is a prominent problem in the field of physics today.
+Finding the ground state of Ising models is a prominent problem in physics, invented by Wilhelm Lenz and Ersnt Ising in the 1920s.
+It provides a mathematical explanation of ferromagnetism in statistical mechanics: found by searching a configuration of spins that minimize energy.
+The Ising model helps analyze various physical properties, e.g., magnetism or phase transitions.
+In addition to its properties in physics, the Ising model serves as a framework for many NP-Hard problems, such as Maxcut.
+Currently, the Ising model in high dimensions remains unsolved and is an active research area.
+Our project seeks to utilize the recent advancements in deep neural networks and reinforcement learning to find the ground state of Ising models.

 ## Graph Distributions